percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

 .. important::

-   Although |ctas| operations for temporary tables are permitted even in ``STRICT`` mode, temporary tables should not be used as *source* tables in
+   Although |ctas| operations for temporary tables are permitted, temporary tables should not be used as *source* tables in
    |ctas| operations due to the fact that temporary tables are not present on
    all nodes.